ATalhaTimur/CRMSystem/README.md

 - ✅ **Responsive Forms**: Interactive forms for creating or updating customers and users.
 - ✅ **Docker Integration**: The project is containerized using Docker for easy setup and deployment.
 - ✅ **MySQL Database**: The system uses MySQL for data storage.
+- ⚙️ **API as a Service**: Runs outside of Docker to ease debugging during development.
 - ⏳ **Authentication System**: Will be added in the future using **Spring Security** for role-based access control.

 ## Technologies Used